futureversecom/trn-examples/README.md

 - [Start a Discussion](https://github.com/futureversecom/trn-examples/discussions) with a question, piece of feedback, or idea you want to share with the team.
 - [Open an Issue](https://github.com/futureversecom/trn-examples/issues) if you believe you've encountered a bug that you want to flag for the team.

+## Contribution

+If you spot gaps in the information provided, or are uncertain about any specific area, please do [log an issue](https://github.com/futureversecom/trn-examples/issues) or if you are that way inclined, make a pull-request.
+We really want to have good documentation in these areas and allow people to be productive right from the start.